genomicsclass/book/pages/installing_Bioconductor_finding_help.md

 ## Finding help

+There are many ways to find help directly from within R.
+A very comprehensive help page is generated with the command `help.start()` from the command line.
+This gives links to manuals and manual pages for all documentation in the environment.
+This documentation set is dependent on the set of packages that are installed.
+You may have seen a help page for a function in a given R session, that cannot be found in another R session of the same version.
+Only if the package to which the function belongs has been installed will the help page be found.

+The [Bioconductor support site](https://support.bioconductor.org/) is modeled on [biostar](https://github.com/ialbert/biostar-central) and is a very active and congenial forum for detailed questions about
+Bioconductor tools and analyses.
+The [guide for posting](http://www.bioconductor.org/help/support/posting-guide/) is worth a visit.

+## Help for functions

-There are many ways to find help directly from within R. Typically, every function will have its own manual page which is accessible by typing a question mark ?, followed by the function name and hitting return.
+Typically, every function will have its own manual page which is accessible by typing a question mark ?, followed by the function name and hitting return.

 ```r